 The Huckleberry Trail is approximately 13.75 miles long.

 — From the 0 mile marker by the library at Miller St. in Blacksburg to the Christiansburg Rec Center is 8.34 miles.

 — From the 0 mile marker at Miller St. in Blacksburg to the Gateway Park at the base of Brush Mountain is 8.04 miles.

 — From the Christiansburg Recreation Center to the base of Brush Mt. at Gateway Park is 11.18 miles one way, and about 22.36 miles round-trip.

-A New Map of the trail is available here.
+The most recent map of the trail is available here.

 Latest Trail Updates

 - 2019-10-11: Bench Dedicated to Coach Hartman - Photos and information about the special bench dedication ceremony for Coach Chuck Hartman .
 More...